weakish/vscode-complete-statement/README.md

-Complete Statement with semicolon, comma or braces in vscode.
+Complete Statement with semicolon in vscode.

 Mimic IntelliJ's complete statement.
 In other words: